w0whitaker/dev/content/posts/notes-for-fetch.md

 ## Acknowledgements
 A lot of inspiration and useful code came from the following sources:

 - Rob O'Leary's [post](https://www.roboleary.net/webdev/2024/02/07/eleventy-fetch.html) about using eleventy-fetch and github.

 - Sophie Koonin's [post](https://localghost.dev/blog/automated-weekly-links-posts-with-raindrop-io-and-eleventy/) about using eleventy-fetch and raindrop.

 - Both of which I found by way of [11tybundle.dev](11tybundle.dev), which is always a good place to start.

 - And of course, the [docs](https://www.11ty.dev/docs/).
-In particular, this: https://www.11ty.dev/docs/quicktips/cache-api-requests/
+In particular, this [quicktip](https://www.11ty.dev/docs/quicktips/cache-api-requests/).

 The following tools were used in this project:
 - [raindrop.io](https://raindrop.io)